-Several troubleshooting guides are included in this manual to help the serviceperson locate the cause of various malfunctions.
-It should be noted that some malfunctions might have several possible causes.
-For this reason, the serviceperson may have to investigate several likely problem areas in order to isolate the source of the malfunction.
-Because of the complexity of the product, a troubleshooting chart cannot list every malfunction and the cause.
-In some situations, the serviceperson will have to rely on experience and a knowledge of the product to locate the problem and service as required.
+This manual provides troubleshooting tables to help locate the cause of various malfunctions.
+Some malfunctions may have several causes.
+Thus, several likely problem areas may have to be investigated to isolate the source of the malfunction.
+Because of the complexity of the product, troubleshooting tables cannot list every malfunction and its cause.
+In some situations, the serviceperson will have to rely on experience and knowledge of the product to locate and correct the problem.